AaronDovTurkel/the-poem-pocket-client/README.md

 ### Authors and Acknowledgments

-"The Poem Pocket" was created and is currently maintained by Aaron Dov Turkel.
+"The Poem Pocket" was created and is currently maintained by The Holy Coder.

 Thanks to my wife for all her help!

 #### Support

-For support and inquiries please contact the [delevoper](mailto:"theholycoder@gmail.com").
+For support and inquiries please contact the [The Holy Coder](mailto:"theholycoder@gmail.com").